samutayuga/samkuberop/README.md

 # How to trigger the Custom Resource changes from Application.

 While in the above example, the CR update is through `kubectl apply -f`, there is still not very clear how this can be triggered from the application.
-For example, the click buttom on portal will trigger the update on the CR so that, the operator will do action on the Custom Object.
+For example, the click button on portal will trigger the update on the CR so that, the operator will do action on the Custom Object.

 ## Ansible Based